laravel-streams/streams/docs/introduction.md

 The Streams platform is a new breed of CMS.
 We call it a data management system (DMS).

-The project is abstracted into a few core packages so you can choose your adventure and keep your project tight.
+Streams is separated into individual packages so you can pick the features that best suits your project.

 ## Principle Concerns